MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/send-emails/understand-troubleshoot-oof-replies.md

 OOF — or automatic — replies are Inbox rules that are set in the user's mailbox by the client.
 OOF rules are server-side rules.
 Therefore, they are triggered regardless of whether the client is running.

-Automatic replies can be configured:
+Automatic replies can be configured as follows:

-- as an automatic reply feature from within Outlook, [like this](https://support.office.com/article/Send-automatic-out-of-office-replies-from-Outlook-9742f476-5348-4f9f-997f-5e208513bd67).
+- By using the automatic reply feature from within Outlook [as explained here](https://support.office.com/article/Send-automatic-out-of-office-replies-from-Outlook-9742f476-5348-4f9f-997f-5e208513bd67)
-- by using other clients, such as Outlook on the web (OWA).
+- By using other clients, such as Outlook on the web (OWA)
-- by running a PowerShell command ([Set-MailboxAutoReplyConfiguration](https://docs.microsoft.com/powershell/module/exchange/set-mailboxautoreplyconfiguration?view=exchange-ps&preserve-view=true)).
+- By running a PowerShell command ([Set-MailboxAutoReplyConfiguration](https://docs.microsoft.com/powershell/module/exchange/set-mailboxautoreplyconfiguration?view=exchange-ps&preserve-view=true))

-Admins can set up OOF replies from the M365 Admin Portal on behalf of (forgetful) users.
+Admins can set up OOF replies from the M365 Admin Portal on behalf of users.

-When automatic replies are enabled, only one reply is sent to each sender, even if you receive multiple messages from a sender.
+If automatic replies are enabled, only one reply is sent to each sender even if a recipient receives multiple messages from a sender.

 In addition to using the built-in OOF functionality in their client, people sometimes [use rules to create an Out of Office message](https://support.office.com/article/use-rules-to-create-an-out-of-office-message-9f124e4a-749e-4288-a266-2d009686b403) while they are away.